A Branch-and-Price Algorithm Enhanced by Decision Diagrams for the Kidney Exchange Problem: Algorithm

 \subsubsection{Decision Diagrams}

 A decision diagram is a graphical data structure, used in optimization to represent the solution set of a given problem.
-Particularly, a decision diagram is a rooted, directed and acyclic layered graph, where (if \textit{exact}), every chain from the root node $\mathbf{r}$ to a terminal node $\mathbf{t}$ has a one-to-one correspondence with a solution in the feasible space of the optimization problem.
+Particularly, a decision diagram is a rooted, directed and acyclic layered graph, where (if \textit{exact}), every path from the root node $\mathbf{r}$ to a terminal node $\mathbf{t}$ has a one-to-one correspondence with a solution in the feasible space of the optimization problem.
 If the objective function is arc separable, then a shortest-path-style algorithm can be used to find the optimal objective value.
-When the decision variables represented in the diagram are binary, the resulting one is a \textit{binary decision diagram} (BDD).
-Some applications of BDDs in the literature include finding improved optimization bounds \citep{Bergman2014}, solving two-stage stochastic programs \citep{Lozano2018} and solving pricing problems in graph coloring \citep{Morrison2016}.
-On the other hand, when the domain of decision variables represented in the diagram includes three or more values, the decision diagram is an MDD. \cite{Cire2013} proposed solving sequencing problems using MDDs and showed primary applications in scheduling and routing, (see also \citet{Kinable2017, Castro2020}).
+When the domain of decision variables represented in the diagram includes three or more values, the decision diagram is an MDD. \cite{Cire2013} proposed solving sequencing problems using MDDs and showed primary applications in scheduling and routing, (see also \citet{Kinable2017, Castro2020}).
 The only work we are aware of, in which MDDs are used to solve pricing problems, is by \cite{Arvind2018}.
 They tackle a last-mile transportation problem in which passengers reach their final destination by using a last-mile service system linked to the terminal station of a mass transit system.
-It is assumed that a desired arrival time of each passenger is known in advance.
-For each destination, the authors build MDDs for the subset of passengers who share the same destination.
-They distinguish between one-arcs and zero-arcs, to refer to a passenger being aboard a vehicle or not, respectively.
-A path in these MDDs represents a partition of passengers who belong to the same trip and the time at which they depart to their final destination.
-Instead of a partition of elements, we find feasible cycles or chains in each graph copy, as described next.
+A path in these MDDs represents a partition of passengers sharing trip characteristics.